bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:20 AM CT, March 05</p>
+<p class="updated_time"> Latest data: 09:20 AM CT, March 05</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 56°, which is 5° **warmer** than yesterday.
+Today's high is 56°, which is 6° **warmer** than yesterday.
 Tomorrow is expected to be 15° **warmer** than today.

 Currently:

-- 54°
+- 50°
-- Mostly Cloudy
+- Foggy
-- 96% humidity
+- 98% humidity
-- 6 mph wind
+- 7 mph wind
-- 84% cloud cover
+- 73% cloud cover
-- 48 AQI 🟩
+- 47 AQI 🟩
-- 0.41 inches of rain in the past 24 hours
+- 0.42 inches of rain in the past 24 hours
-- 0.1 inches of rain expected in the next 48 hours
+- 0.08 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>